Penguins vs. Lightning: Betting Trends, Odds, Advanced Stats

 Penguins Advanced Stats

-- Pittsburgh possesses a 6-4-0 record versus the spread while going 5-4-1 overall in its past 10 games.

-- Three of Pittsburgh's last 10 outings have gone over the total.
+- In Pittsburgh's past 10 contests, it has gone over the total twice.

 - The Penguins and their opponents have combined to score an average of 6.5 goals over their last 10 games, the same as the over/under listed in this matchup.

-- In their past 10 games, the Penguins and their opponents are averaging 6.9 goals, 1.2 goals lower than their season-long per-game average.
+- Over the past 10 games, the Penguins and their opponents are averaging 2.5 fewer goals per game than their season game average of 7.9 goals.

-- The Penguins are one of the toughest defensive units in the league this season, conceding 55 goals (2.6 per game) to rank fourth.
+- The Penguins have been one of the toughest defensive squads in the NHL this season, allowing 62 goals (2.6 per game) to rank fifth.

+- They have a +11 goal differential, which ranks 11th in the league.

 Watch the NHL on Max with the B/R Sports Add-On